Denny Cagur: Career

-Wahyudi began his debut career in 1997 as a comedian in the group The Cagur Band, with Wendy Cagur and Narji Cagur.
+Denny Wahyudi began his debut career in 1997 as a comedian in the group The Cagur Band, with Wendy Cagur and Narji Cagur.
 He appeared in the film Pijat Atas Tekan Bawah with Kiki Fatmala and Saipul Jamil in 2009.
 He has worked on many television shows, including Chatting, Cagur Naik Bajaj, Follow Cagur, Campur-Campur, Saatnya Kita Sahur, Waktunya Kita Sahur, Comedy Project, Raden Ayu, and Lawan Tawa.
-He has appeared on the music show Dahsyat (2010–present) and comedy show Yuk Keep Smile (2013–2014) and hosts the dance show Bang Jali Dance.
+He has appeared on the music show Dahsyat (2010 - present) and comedy show Yuk Keep Smile (2013 - 2014) and hosts the dance show Bang Jali Dance.

-Wahyudi was nominated at the 2014 Dahsyatnya Awards in the category "Outstanding Dangdut Singer".
-Wahyudi had awarded for "Favourite Comedian" at the Panasonic Gobel Awards in twice times (2014 and 2016) and the 2014 Nickelodeon Indonesia Kids' Choice Awards, "Most Exciting Comedian" at the Global Seru Awards, and "Most Romantic Couple" at the 2014 YKS Romantic Awards.
+Denny Wahyudi was nominated at the 2014 Dahsyatnya Awards in the category "Outstanding Dangdut Singer".
+Denny Wahyudi had awarded for "Favourite Comedian" at the Panasonic Gobel Awards in twice times (2014 and 2016) and the 2014 Nickelodeon Indonesia Kids' Choice Awards, "Most Exciting Comedian" at the Global Seru Awards, and "Most Romantic Couple" at the 2014 YKS Romantic Awards.

+He ran as a candidate for the Indonesian House of Representatives in the 2024 Indonesian legislative election, and was elected with 58,043 votes to represent West Java's 2nd electoral district (Bandung Regency and West Bandung Regency), as part of the Indonesian Democratic Party of Struggle.
+Denny Wahyudi stated that he would collaborate with fellow comedian-turned-politician Komeng in order to promote a National Comedy Day.

 Personal life

-Wahyudi was born on 29 August 1977, in Bandung, West Java.
+Denny Wahyudi was born on 29 August 1977, in Bandung, West Java.
 He is an alumnus of Jakarta State University and is the first son of Rojali and Eny.
 He married Santi Widihastuti on 15 January 2006, and they have one son.